AmmariAbdelmounaim/RMI_Java_SwingApplication/README.md

 3. Use the graphical user interface to perform operations like creating an account, depositing and withdrawing money, transferring funds, and checking account balances.

-## Contributing

-Contributions to the project are welcome.
-Please follow the steps below:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -am 'Add some feature'`).
-4. Push the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

-## License

-This project is open-sourced under the MIT License.
-See the [LICENSE](LICENSE) file for details.